rudikaca/task-management-system/README.md

 * Clone this repo
 * `npm install` to install all required dependencies
 * `npm run dev` to start the local server (this project uses [https://vitejs.dev/](https://vitejs.dev))
-* `json-server --watch db.json --port 3001` to start JSON Server(nvm install v18.20.4)
+* `json-server --watch db.json --port 3001` to start JSON Server(nvm install v18.20.4) or use (npx json-server --watch db.json --port 3001)

 ## Packages used